...

 Mori no Bunko Library (森の文庫)

-The library in the garden north beyond Kyoto State Guest House (京都迎賓館) is located in a leafy area.
-It is where you can get some quiet reading time and relaxation.
+The library in the garden north of Kyoto State Guest House (京都迎賓館) is located in a leafy area.
+It’s a place where you can enjoy some quiet reading time and relaxation.
 Many of the books on the bookshelf, such as picture books about birds and plants, are suitable for children.

 As there are benches around the small library, it is a great spot to take a break and rest.

-In addition, a birdwatching spot is close to Mori no Bunko.
+Additionally, a bird-watching spot is located near Mori no Bunko.
 The small pond was created for birds to bathe.

-Note that Mori no Bunko Library is open from April to November.
+Please note that the Mori no Bunko Library is open from April to November.

 Hamagurimon Gate (蛤御門)

 Hamagurimon Gate is Kyoto Gyoen National Garden’s gate.
 Its formal name is Shinzaikegomon (新在家御門).
-The reason that it was nicknamed Clam Gate was because of a fire incident at Kyoto Imperial Palace in 1788 (天明の大火).
+The reason it was nicknamed Clam Gate was due to a fire incident at the Kyoto Imperial Palace in 1788 (天明の大火).
 When the normally closed gate was opened due to the fire, it was like watching a clam that opened up when cooked.

-The gate is a historical landmark as it was where the Kinmon Incident (禁門の変) took place in 1864, which destroyed around 30,000 households.
+The gate is a historical landmark, as it was the site of the Kinmon Incident (禁門の変) in 1864, which resulted in the destruction of approximately 30,000 households.

-You can still see the bullet holes in the gate’s beams and columns from the fierce battle between the Chōshū clan and the shogunate forces such as the Aizu, Satsuma, and Kuwana clan.
+You can still see the bullet holes in the gate’s beams and columns from the fierce battle between the Chōshū clan and the shogunate forces, such as the Aizu, Satsuma, and Kuwana clans.

 The Bicycle Path in Kyoto Gyoen National Garden